jm-2017/harry-pizzeria-final/README.md

 As a frequent orderer

-I want to load in my favorite order
+I want to order my go to pizza combo,

-So That I can start my pizza order.
+So That I can eat my favorite pizza dinner